-Visiting Denver and eat gluten free?
+Visiting Denver and following a gluten-free diet?
 Read my comprehensive list of the best gluten-free restaurants in Denver and Boulder.
-This post was last updated on April 2021.
+This post was last updated in November 2022.
 Please inquire at each restaurant to ensure no details in this article have changed.
 The best information on each restaurant will be at each individual location.

-I get emails and messages from people all the time asking me for recommendations on things to do and eat (when they eat gluten free) while they’re visiting Denver and Boulder.
+I get emails and messages from people asking me for recommendations on things to do and eat (when they eat gluten free) while they’re visiting Denver and Boulder.

-Please note that I only recommend establishments I feel have good measures in place to offer a safe, gluten-free dining experience for you.
+Please note that I only recommend establishments I feel have good measures to offer a safe, gluten-free dining experience for you.

-If you would like me to add your restaurant to the best gluten-free restaurants in Denver list, or have a suggestion of a fantastic gluten-free establishment in Denver or Boulder, please contact me and let me know.
+If you would like me to add your restaurant to the best gluten-free restaurants in Denver list or suggest a fantastic gluten-free establishment in Denver or Boulder, please contact me and let me know.

 There are so many places in Denver that offer gluten-free options, but if I had to settle in on a few gluten-free favorite restaurants in Denver, the very top of my list would be Acova Restaurant.
 Acova is located in the LoHi (Lower Highlands) neighborhood.
 The food is outstanding, and the owner (and her son) have celiac.